modelb-llc/holoseat-pre-1.0/app-src/tech-demos/serial-comms/readme.txt

 Steps to run this demo:

 1. Start the REST server
-  a. cd to tech-demos\
-  b. activate virtualenv
+  a. activate virtualenv (in the app-src directory)
-  c. cd serial-comms\
+  b. cd tech-demos\serial-comms\
-  d. start the demo REST server with: python api.py
+  c. start the demo REST server with: python api.py
 2. Test graceful failure when no Holoseat is connected
   a.
 Open a web browser
   b.
 Go to http://localhost:8888/status